How to transfer data from your old Android phone to your new one

 - Hit Next at the Getting started page.

 Your phone will now search for nearby devices.
-You can then verify the patterns on both devices to make sure the connection is established.
+You can then verify the patterns and numbers on both devices and hit Next to continue.

 - Hit Next to confirm the screen lock on your old phone.